beyondscript/Laravel-Eloquent-ORM-with-Vue-JS/README.md

 	Laravel Eloquent ORM with Vue JS
 </p>

-## About Laravel Eloquent ORM with Vue JS
+## About Laravel Eloquent ORM with Vue JS r

 Laravel Eloquent ORM with Vue JS is a web application which was designed by using HTML, CSS, JavaScript and Vue JS and developed by using PHP and Laravel framework.